-SEEK >: Press the right or the left arrow to go to the next or to the previous station and stay there.
+\bigtriangleup SEEK \bigtriangledown : Press the up or the down arrow to go to the next or to the previous station and stay there.

 The radio will seek only to stations that are in the selected band and only to those with a strong signal.